Ollie-Judge/colour-memory-game/README.md

 ## User Stories

-* I would like to be able to understand howto play the game easily This has been completed by:
+* I would like to be able to understand how to play the game easily This has been completed by:
     * placing an instructions box below the game allowing the user to understand exactly what to do by reading the text
 * I want the game to be fun and enjoyable